WillieStevenson/markdown-tree-viewer/README.md

      Generate an input file for a tree with **x** nodes and a maximum of **y** levels.

      `$ python tree-gen.py -n x -l y -g`.
-     Generate an input file for a tree with **x** nodes and a maximum of **y** levels and then generate the coresponding output JSON file so that the tree is viewable in the browser.
+     Generate an input file for a tree with **x** nodes and a maximum of **y** levels and then generate the corresponding output JSON file so that the tree is viewable in the browser.

      `$ python tree-gen.py -g`.
      Take the input file and generate the corresponding output JSON file so that it is viewable in the browser.
 Use this option when you have written your own tree.